zapabob/ROCm/README.md

 ## Are You Ready to ROCK?
-et -o vi
-he ROCm Platform bringing a rich foundation to advanced computing by better intergrating the CPU and GPU to solve realworld problems.
+The ROCm Platform bringing a rich foundation to advanced computing by better intergrating the CPU and GPU to solve realworld problems.

 On April 25th, 2016, we delivered ROCm 1.0 built around three core foundation elements: